mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 ## Release

 Prerequisities:
-- You need an OpenShift cluster...
+- You need an OpenShift Origin or Container Platform cluster
+- You need a VSTS account and project
+- You need a Connection endpoint in VSTS to your OpenShift Kubernetes cluster to be able to deploy your Docker images

+High level steps:
+- .NET Core - Restore packages

+TODO - Associated image

 # OSBA